DJ-Duke/DeKAP/README.md

 ## News
 - **2025-09-16** Our paper has been published in IEEE Communications Letters!
 Check it out: [Distillation-Enabled Knowledge Alignment Protocol for Semantic Communication in AI Agent Networks](https://ieeexplore.ieee.org/document/11134386)
 - **2025-09-23** Released the distillation demo.
 The allocation demo will be released soon.
+- **2025-10-03** We are sorry that, due to a temporary heavy workload, the release of the allocation demo will be paused for a little while.
+If you are interested and want the demo sooner, please star this repo and/or email us to let us know.

 ## Installation